5 Digital Marketing Tips to Increase Your Brands Online Footprint

 Guest blogging when done for branding purposes will usually help you gain targeted exposure and earn credibility.
 Getting the chance to be a guest writer for a well-known website or blog, is a great opportunity because that sight will likely have more followers than yours– essentially, it can earn you some new customers.
 If you’re guest writing for Forbes and its viewers enjoy what you’ve written, they are more likely to visit your website and follow your socials.

 Speed up brand awareness with pay per click advertising (PPC).
 PPC doesn’t just attract traffic to your website, it can also help you build your brand image, if you bid on the right words.

 Remember to only bid on primary keywords and branded terms.
 Even if the cost per click is on the higher side, you have to bid on words that make the most sense to your brand.
 Optimizing your ad copy regularly and getting a good quality score will eventually bring down the CPC.
 Do not ignore branded terms or closely related keywords.
 If necessary, use a keyword research tool to check if you are missing out on any opportunities.

 Another tip is to rank for competition.
 While you can be penalized for using a competitor’s name in your ad copy, you can definitely bid for their brands in your campaigns.
 You want to do this because your ads will be seen every time a user searches for your competition.
 If your ads are better than theirs, you can easily win over that person that was actively searching for your competitor.

 Now that you have some more knowledge about digital marketing, what will you do this year to increase your brand’s web footprint?
 What will you NOT do?
 Comment below!
-Also, feel free to contact our education marketing agency experts at eduMedia for more helpful tips!
+Also, feel free to contact our school marketing agency experts at eduMedia for more helpful tips!